invertase/react-native-firebase-docs/docs/messaging/introduction.md

 ## Notification + Data messages

 - Used to display a visible notification on devices.
-- Contains a map of key / value pairs for consumption by the app only if the notification is opened or already in the foreground.
+- Contain a map of key / value pairs for consumption by the app if it is in the foreground, or if the notification is subsequently opened.  **If the notification is not opened, this data will never become available to the app.**
 - Intercepted by the Mobile Device's OS.
 - Delivered to the notification tray when the app is in the background or closed.
 - Handled by the RNFirebase [Notifications module's](version /notifications/introduction) `onNotificationDisplayed`, `onNotificationReceived` and `onNotificationOpened` methods.